Freddy Silva

 The narrative also mentions a calendar stone.
 Since the ancients memorialized dates and events in the alignment of megaliths and temples, it is possible to match their monuments with background stars to reach a potential date of construction, as famously proved by Bauval and Gilbert with their dating of the Giza pyramids to the rising of Orion on the spring equinox 10,400 BC.
 The Urukehu were no exception, emphasizing the spring equinox and the winter solstice; Orion and the Southern Cross were also of great significance, and described as such by the Waitaha.

-spring equinox 14,800 BC.
+I located a potential candidate for the calendar stone, a massive monolith with an angled disc, featuring a protrusion like a cross between a sun dial and a face, more the work of human hands than natural weathering.
+Using Stellarium I established that the Southern Cross rose above this marker on the spring equinox 14,800 BC.
 An alternative correlation is 10,800 BC – the start of the Younger Dryas – when Orion’s Belt is referenced, followed by the entire constellation in 10,400 BC.
 As this event took place, five miles away, the Marotini stone is facing the Southern Cross.
 Two iconic monoliths sharing the same time stamp is surely beyond coincidence.

 Returning to the Waitaha narrative, when the Urukehu returned across the Pacific, they would bypass Easter Island due to the behaviour of the ocean current, and visit the great land in the east.
 They took two totem birds with them: titi and caca, commemorated in the name of their ancestral home, Lake Titicaca, home of temple city of Tiwanaku.